Spreading Image

 Bridge Builders

-In the Mycelial Network, Bridge Builders support collaboration across different systems and contexts.
-They help link Arts Therapy practioners and organisations, with other sectors such as health, education, or community services.
+They help link Arts Therapy practitioners and organisations with other sectors such as health, education, or community services, and may also connect training institutions with the wider field.
 They also assist in coordinating joint initiatives or partnerships..

 Pathfinders